bloominstituteoftechnology/Secret-Gists/README.md

 * Learn how to use an authenticated REST API
 * Learn how to do simple client-side encryption/decryption using existing libraries

+## Tasks

+Create a token with Github to access your gists and save it in the .env file (see below)

+Run the provided code (yarn start then navigate to localhost:3000/ in your browser)

+Review the functionality implemented in this temporary test page.

+Use the existing functionality as a guide to implement new features making use of encryption.

+Stretch:  Redo the test page so the user can access the same functionality in a sleek react app with a nice UI/UX.

 ## Getting started